11 Freelance Job Sites in Singapore You Never Knew About

 - Upload a resume that you’ve already prepared

 - Build a new one by filling in the Skill Set, Education Background and Working Experiences sections of your FreelanceZone profile

 Feel free to pick whichever method you prefer.

-Glance.sg is a newcomer to the freelance job portal scene.
-Job requests from clients are posted on the website, and freelancers can WhatsApp Glance.sg to indicate their interest in the job.
+Glance.sg has been in the freelance job portal scene for a few years now.
+Job requests from clients are posted on the website, and freelancers can make an offer to indicate their interest in the job.